 Let's say I had titled this post How to make Pinterest graphics.
 The likelihood of you clicking on it would have been really low.
 I mean that title would be so boring!
 Not to mention, it totally undervalues the quality of the tips I share - if I can say so myself :-)

-A large proportion of people (80% to be exact) use mobile to access Pinterest.
+A large proportion of people (about 80%) use mobile to access Pinterest.

 While your font could look easy to read on your desktop, it might be illegible on mobile.

 Prioritize fonts that are easy to read.
 That hand-script font might look super fancy, but if it's hard to read, you can be sure that few will bother clicking on it!